 the piano been tuned at least once every year, since you’ve owned it?”
 And.
 “Why hasn’t the piano been tuned in over ____ years?”

-Aside from any reasons - or excuses - the owner may give, a neglected piano can beget even more problems, servicing issues, and repairs later on in its life.
+Aside from any reasons, or excuses, the owner may relate, a neglected piano can beget even more problems, servicing issues, and repairs later on in its life.

 By knowing how frequently a piano was used you can gauge how often it should have been tuned.

 A piano that is just kept around as a decoration can get away with being tuned only once per year, pending the environment is right.
 If the piano was played frequently, than 2-4 times each year is a good rule.

 6 – "Has the piano been moved before?
 If so, how many times?"

 Frequent moving of a piano can result in damage to the instrument, whether it would be banging into walls and stair cases, or having to remove pieces (eg the legs) to get it to fit through tight door ways.